ChrissyBeans/ChrissyBeans/README.md

 ### *<p align=center>* *I am a singlet frequently surrounded by systems!
 I am very protective of them.
 If you hate systems, or try to start shit with my friends, I **<ins>will</ins>** eat you.*

+### *<p align=center>* If you partake in or make references to r/systemscringe do not interact for the love of god you people make me so uncomfortable.

 *<p align=center>* I will block any proship/profic on sight!
 I will not insult you or tell you to die, but I *do **not*** want to interact with you.
 Also spitting on me will earn you an immediate, very unkind fuck off and a permanent block if you are a stranger.
 For the rest of my DNI, please visit my full dni either of my sites listed.

 <p align=center> I hide freely.
 If I have you or a friend hidden, it's likely for a reason.
 Please understand.